FuchsiaOS/FuchsiaOS-docs-zh_CN/concepts/components/v2/topology.md

     destroys the child in a similar manner.

-The component topology represents the structure of these parent-child relationships as a [component instance tree][glossary-component-instance-tree].
+The component topology represents the structure of these parent-child relationships as a [component instance tree][glossary.component-instance-tree].

 <br>![Diagram of component instance tree](images/topology_instance_tree.png)<br>